 HACA currently operates 22 scattered site homes as part of our public housing inventory.
-Through the submitted "Many to One" application to the U.S. Department of Housing and Urban Development, the subsidy associated with these homes will be transferred to the anticipated redevelopment of Chalmers Courts.
-In Fiscal Year 2017-2018, HACA will consider the disposition of these homes at Fair Market Value and use the net proceeds of sales for gap funding to finance extensive renovations as HACA continues its RAD transition, or alternatively, an application for the disposition of these scattered site homes under Section 32 of HUD's Homeownership Program.
-Should HACA proceed with the latter option, HACA will request HUD approval to transfer these homes into Equity Community Land Trust (CLT) to be placed in HACA's Homeownership Program.
-Regardless of which option HACA pursues, each scattered site tenant will have the First Right of Refusal to purchase their unit.
-Those tenants not interested or not able to purchase their unit may be offered a tenant protection voucher to move to suitable alternate housing.
+In Fiscal Year 2018-19, HACA will submit a disposition application to the HUD Special Applications Center for the sale of these homes at Fair Market Value.
+HACA will request the net proceeds from the sales of these units to be used as gap funding to finance extensive renovations and create additional affordable housing as HACA continues its RAD transition.
+Each scattered site tenant will have the First Right of Refusal to purchase their unit.
+Those tenants not interested or unable to purchase their unit may be offered a tenant protection voucher to move to suitable alternate housing.